SungHoHong2/Ceph-Experiment/Experiments/FAST_new_design/11_fuse_suspend.md

 ### Tasks for 9/3
+- [ ] divide latency for accessing the data during cache-hit
+    - [ ] we can do this by just counting the time of getting the data
+- [ ] install Wenji's fuse verison
+- [ ] add latency for local cache-miss, local-cache hit, remote cache hit

+### not yet
 - [ ] mount sdb1 to /mnt/src for HDD
   - [ ] massive migration of c3n24 and c3n25
   - [ ] I need to swich the past permissions into data cause those ones will not work anymore